-BT is the largest broadband provider in the UK, offering several types of fibre broadband services from superfast fibre-to-the-cabinet (FTTC) to ultarfast full fibre connections.
-It also offers pay-TV, the major selling point of which is BT Sport and its live coverage of the Premier League, as well as exclusive UEFA Championship matches.
+BT is the largest broadband provider in the UK, offering several types of fibre broadband services from superfast fibre-to-the-cabinet (FTTC) to ultrafast and gigabit full fibre connections.
+It also offers extensive pay-TV packages, the major selling point of which is BT Sport, which includes live coverage of the Premier League and exclusive access to the UEFA Champions League.

-EE offers impressively fast 4G and 5G mobile broadband and FTTC broadband.
+EE offers impressively fast 4G and 5G mobile broadband, normal fibre-to-the-cabinet (FTTC) and now also an ultrafast broadband service with speeds up to 900Mbps.
 EE mobile customers benefit from purchasing EE home broadband as they can potentially boost their data plans.

-Plusnet is a great-value internet service provider that offers affordable fibre and ADSL broadband packages to customers alongside excellent customer support.
+Plusnet is a great-value internet service provider that offers affordable fibre and copper ADSL broadband packages to customers with excellent customer support.